The IISS Shangri-La Dialogue: 17th Asia Security Summit

 Please find below our guidelines for coverage of the Dialogue and other important instructions.

-Media may collect their ID tag from 10:00 on Friday 2 June 2017 on the Mezzanine level of the Shangri-La Hotel.
+If your attendance is confirmed at the IISS Shangri-La Dialogue, you may collect your Press Corps ID tag from 10:00 on Friday 1 June 2018 on the Mezzanine level of the Shangri-La Hotel.
 To pick up your badge, you must first present your press credentials along with photo identification (passport or ID card).

 Media Room, On-site Media Opportunities and How to Request an Interview